Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

 * `resize` will resize the pool to the `vm_count` specified in the pool configuration file
   * `--wait` will wait for resize to complete
-* `udi` will update Docker images on all compute nodes of the pool
+* `udi` will update Docker images on all compute nodes of the pool.
+This command requires a valid SSH user.
   * `--image` will restrict the update to just the image or image:tag
   * `--digest` will restrict the update to just the image or image:tag and a specific digest